 Documents Required for MSME Registration

 The only documents required for the MSME registration process are an Aadhaar card and a PAN card.
-Currently, the process of MSME registration is completely online, and no proof of documents is required.
-This is because the PAN and GST linked details on investment and turnover of enterprises that aspire to register will be pooled automatically by the Udyam Registration Portal from the corresponding government databases.
+Currently, the process of MSME registration is entirely online, and no proof of documents is required.
+This is because the PAN and GST-linked details on investment and turnover of enterprises that aspire to register will be pooled automatically by the Udyam Registration Portal from the corresponding government databases.

 Step-by-Step Registration Process for MSME